Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmodefile.md

 Set to `1` or `Y` to run TFLs asynchronously (at the same time).
 This will significantly speed up your runtime, but it may also produce unexpected results.

 ### _clear_
-Set to `1` or `Y` to clear existing .log and .lst files in Batch folder
+Set to `0` or `N` to not clear existing .log and .lst files in Batch folder

 ### _debug_
 Set to `1` or `Y` if you want to preserve all datasets, variables, and log text created by the macro for debugging purposes.